breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 ![an upside-down pyramid, with five categories represented in descending order of effectiveness: elimination, substitution, engineering controls, administrative controls, and personal protective equipment (PPE).](/static/img/hierarchy-of-controls-for-sari.png "Hierarchy of Controls")

-\[cCc] find and upload ARIA image - consider adding as text for screen readers

 - - -